hpieris/slate/source/index.md

 Welcome to the Hydra API.
 You can use our API to access the object model and perform CRUD operations.

 You can view code examples in the dark area to the right.
-The api endpoint in the examples are for our development environment.
+The api endpoint in the examples is for our development environment.

 # Authentication